EricJLarson/eejarcompare/README.md

 ## Execute

 The script takes a single command-line argument:
-* A list of the paths of the JARs that are to be converted, one per line.
-Paths may be relative CWD.
+* A list of the paths of the JARs that are to be converted, one per line, each path relative to the CWD.

-In the current directory must be:
+In the current directory (CWD) must be:
-* A directory containing the JARs
+* the directory containing the JARs

 The results are printed to STDOUT.
 Diagnostic info is printed to STDERR.